-- i.
-Provision or restoration of blue brick paviors on the street frontage in line with the document 'Design in the Jewellery Quarter' and to Birmingham City Council's adoptable highways standards. - ii.
+- ii.
 Upgrading of footways and crossings. - iii.
 Reallocation of street space in favour of pedestrians and cyclists. - iv.
 Additional outdoor leisure, open and amenity spaces for the community. - v.
 Lighting and/or public art installation. - vi.
 Mobility improvement measures described in Policy 3(c). - vii.
 Contribution to local 'Nodes' (see Policy 3(d) and Map 4).